-Every month we pay several bills like those for credit cards, mobile phone, electricity, etc. Every bill has a due date and if you miss making the payment by the said date, then you can attract a penalty, late fees, and other charges.
+Every month we pay several bills like those for credit cards, mobile phone, electricity, etc. Every bill has a due date and if you miss making the payment by the given date, then you can attract a penalty, late fees, and other charges.
 These are unnecessary costs which can be avoided by ensuring that you pay your bills on time.
 And the best way to do that is to keep a track of the due dates of all your regular bills.

 Step 4.
 Automation is your friend